 Cold ocean currents are ocean currents with waters of low temperature, i.e. the waters are cold.
 In Africa the main cold ocean currents include; the cold Benguella current and the cold canary current.
-Elsewhere examples include the Californian current, cold Peruvian current, the North equatorial current, East Greenland current and the West Australian current.
+Elsewhere examples include the Californian current, cold Peruvian current, the North equatorial current, East Greenland Current, and the West Australian current.

-Eight (8) Characteristics of cold ocean currents
+The following are Characteristics of cold ocean currents

 - They are characterized by low temperatures, i.e. they have low waters.